 How to make the Pizza eggplant recipe

 For this pizza recipe, you will need a globe eggplant, about 7 to 9 inches long.
 To make the crust, slice eggplant into thin slices.
 To remove the excess water from the slices, lay the slices on a baking sheet lined with a double layer of paper towels and salt generously.
 After 30 minutes, the slices would have released any excess water.
-Blot each piece carefully to remove the excess salt.
+Blot each piece carefully to remove the extra salt.

-The homemade simmered tomato sauce is prepared with fresh diced tomatoes seasoned also with Noubess Garlic and Herbs Seasoning.
+The homemade simmered tomato sauce is prepared with fresh diced tomatoes seasoned with Noubess Garlic and Herbs Seasoning.

-To assemble, top the slices with the chunky tomato sauce and then the mozzarella cheese followed by parmesan cheese.
+To assemble, top the slices with the chunky tomato sauce and then the mozzarella cheese, followed by parmesan cheese.
 Place under the broiler for a few minutes until the cheese is melted.
 Serve alone or with the main dish entree.

 Check out the gallery for instructions.